 Answer: Go for the transceiver, you can operate the device with the transmit turned off so in essence you have just a receiver, however, if at some point you want to transmit your vessel’s position you have the option of doing so by turning the transmitter on – I can pretty much guarantee that you will do this as soon as that mist starts to come down!
 The difference in price is small (for Onwa plotters) so you have the best of both worlds.

 Using a dedicated second antenna for an AIS Transceiver:

 As I previously mentioned when discussing AIS antenna for reception, AIS is intended as a warning system for close up possible collision situations.
 That, together with the low transmitting power of Class B and even B+ means that although you may see commercials from 16 or more miles away they won’t see you until both vessels are very much closer.
 This isn’t a negative aspect of Class B as I doubt whoever is in charge of that commercial vessel 16 miles away is particularly interested in another vessel at that sort of distance.
-However, at 2 or 3 miles they probably may be – so think close up when you are thinking about AIS transmitting distance.
+However, at 2 or 3 miles they probably will be – so think close up when you are thinking about AIS transmitting distance.

 Further notes on an Onwa AIS enabled plotter settings that may be useful

 Using an Onwa AIS plotter

 In the AIS menu on Onwa plotters there are three user settings that you need to set up for the plotter to calculate collision alerts and alarms. usage and experience will make clear what the appropriate setting might be for your particular circumstance and environment.

 Set this as a kind of barrier around your boat where any Class A or B equipped vessel entering the ring will be tracked by the plotter and will trigger an alarm should the plotter compute that a collision may at some point occur (set by your CPA and TCPA settings)